gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 The reaction to an `event` is defined by a call to a specific function that is referred to as the `callback` function.

 The `callback` function might itself cause new `events` to occur.
-The new `events` could of the same type as the `event` that caused the call to the `callback` function or of different types.
+The new `events` can be of the same type or a different type as the `event` that caused the call to the `callback` function.

 ---